endeavouros-arm/images/README.md

 should show image check is OK

-Now use your favorite image burning app to transfer the img.xz file to a micro SD or USB SSD. gnome-disk-utility is recommended.  <br />
+Now use your favorite image burning app to transfer the img.xz file to a micro SD or USB SSD. <br />
+gnome-disk-utility is recommended.  <br />
 When finished transferring the image, ROOT_EOS Partition 2 will show about <br />
 6.2 GB followed by a large amount of Free Space. <br />
 On first boot, Calamares will run and resize Partition 2 to include the Free Space.